nboldhq/docs/contents/30-administrator-guide/Overview key features.md

 To create a new Microsoft Teams, select "➕ Create"

 Select an existing team as a Template: Mandatory.
 Search for an existing team that will be cloned to create the new team.
-This team is here after referred as the "original team".
+This team is hereafter referred to as the "original team".

 ![](/media/screenshot-2022-04-01-at-15-24-47.png)